jianhui-chen/Constrained-Weak-Supervision/README.md

 # Requirements

 The library is tested in Python 3.6 and 3.7.
 Its main requirements are scipy and numpy.
-Scikit-learn is also required to run the experiments
+Scikit-learn is also required to run the experiments.

-NOTE: Maybe add:
-    *tensorflow?
+Tensorflow is required to for logging purpose.

 # Algorithms

-old_ALL:
+ALL:
 Is built off of the BaseClassifier abstract class in Baseclassifier.py.
-The most important script is the old_ALL.py script that contains implementation of the algorithm inside of the old_ALL class.
+The most important script is the ALL.py script that contains implementation of the algorithm inside of the ALL class.

-ALL (aka MultiAlL):
+MultiALL:
 Is built off of the BaseClassifier abstract class in Baseclassifier.py.
-The most important script is the old_ALL.py script that contains implementation of the algorithm inside of the ALL class.
+The most important script is the ALL.py script that contains implementation of the algorithm inside of the MultiALL class.

 CLL:
 Is built off of the Constraint Estimator abstract class in ConstraintEstimators.py.
 The most important script is the ConstraintEstimators.py script that contains implementation of the algorithm inside of the CLL class.